-- (v) fails to declare which ball they are on when requested to do so by the referee; or - (vi) after potting a Red (or free ball nominated as a Red),
+- (v) fails to declare which ball they are on when requested to do so by the referee; or - (vi) after potting a Red (or free ball nominated as a Red), commits a foul before a colour has been nominated.

-The following acts are penalties and incur four penalty points unless higher penalty points are indicated in paragraphs (e) to (g) below
+The following acts are penalties and incur four penalty points unless higher penalty points are indicated in paragraphs (e) to (g) below.

-- (e) Value of the ball on or ball concerned, whichever is higher by committing an infringement, out of turn, as described in Section 3 Rule 3(k). - (f) Seven points if any player contacts, with any part of their person, attire or equipment, any ball on the playing area during a consultation period. - (a) Seven points if the non-striker. - (i) uses a ball off the table for any purpose; or - (ii) uses any object to measure gaps or distance.
+- (e) Value of the ball on or ball concerned, whichever is higher by committing an infringement, out of turn, as described in Section 3 Rule 3(k). - (f) Seven points if any player contacts, with any part of their person, attire or equipment, any ball on the playing area during a consultation period. - (g) Seven points if the non-striker. - (i) uses a ball off the table for any purpose; or - (ii) uses any object to measure gaps or distance.

-12. Snookered After a Foul
+12. Spookered After a Foul